 El Born is also in the Ciutat Vella (Old City), and has charming, narrow streets and a range of attractions a short walk away.
 It's also home to the Picasso Museum, the Museum of World Cultures and the European Museum of Modern Art.
 The beach is also relatively close and the area is pedestrian-friendly and dotted with cafe-lined squares.

-If your family enjoys eating, there's a huge number of restaurants, tapas bars and cafes lining the streets of El Born.
+If your family enjoys eating out, there's a huge number of restaurants, tapas bars and cafes lining the streets of El Born.
 Head to Plaça Comercial for modern restaurants while you can sample traditional fare on Plaça de Santa Maria and Passeig del Born.
 For a taste of Northern Spain, try pintxos at Euskal Etxerra, located at the Cultural Centre Euskal Etxea (or Basque House).

 Fast becoming an edgy, artsy neighbourhood, El Raval is home to the Barcelona Museum of Contemporary Art and the Centre of Contemporary Culture of Barcelona.
 It also borders the famous La Rambla boulevard (watch out for pickpockets when you visit and pick a restaurant on one of the other streets in El Raval for dinner).